 If a year of horrid national economic news has finally proved to be the market’s kryptonite, though, there has been no lack of Louis Lanes as of late, pulling our fabled hero to areas of safety and respite, to suffer little harm as the danger slowly passes.

 While many in the industry were expecting a sharply negative turn this summer, many real estate agents have reported experiencing, if not a record summer, a stronger-than-expected season.

-The weak dollar has greatly aided the market, as otherwise bored and possibly unemployed real estate agents in the city have found themselves with ample interest from holders of euros and the British Pound.
+The weak dollar has dramatically aided the market, as otherwise bored and possibly unemployed real estate agents in the city have found themselves with ample interest from holders of euros and the British Pound.